auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ![](/media/articles/api-auth/tutorials/represent-multiple-apis/create-new-api.png)

-## Configure permissions for the proxy API
+## Configure scopes for the logical API

-To allow the proxy API to represent the APIs included within the sample application, you will need to create the proper permissions.
+To allow the logical API to represent the APIs included within the sample application, you will need to create the proper scopes.

-Permissions allow you to define which API actions will be accessible to calling applications.
-One permission (or scope) will represent one API/action combination.
+Scopes allow you to define which API actions will be accessible to calling applications.
+One scope will represent one API/action combination.

 For example, if you want calling applications to be able to `read` and/or `delete` from one API called `samples` and another one called `examples`, you would need to create the following permissions:

 * `read:samples`
 * `delete:samples`
 * `read:examples`
-* `delete: examples`
+* `delete:examples`

 You can think of each one as a microservice.

-1. In your newly-created proxy API, click the **Scopes** (or **Permissions**) tab.
+1. In your newly-created logical API, click the **Scopes** (or **Permissions**) tab.

 ![](/media/articles/api-auth/tutorials/represent-multiple-apis/scopes-page.png)

 2. Add two scopes:

-* `read:calendar`;
+* `read:calendar`
-* `read:contacts`.
+* `read:contacts`

 **Save** your changes.

 ![](/media/articles/api-auth/tutorials/represent-multiple-apis/new-scopes.png)

-## Grant access to the proxy API
+## Grant access to the logical API

-You are now ready to provide access to your APIs by allowing the proxy API to obtain Access Tokens.
-By including the necessary permission (scope), you can control an application's access to the APIs represented by the proxy API.
+You are now ready to provide access to your APIs by allowing the logical API to obtain Access Tokens.
+By including the necessary scopes, you can control an application's access to the APIs represented by the logical API.

 :::panel Authorization Flows